DandelionBold/MyNixOS/README.md

    Edit the timezone and keyboard layout as needed.

 ### Step 4: Build and Apply

+> **Note:** If you see a prompt asking about experimental features, type `y` and press Enter.
+This is normal on first use.

 1. **Test the build first** (doesn't make any changes yet):
    ```bash